outwatch/example/README.md

 and point your browser to http://localhost:12345.

+**TODO: here**
-This example is also automatically deployed to github pages: <https://outwatch.github.io/seed.g8>
+This example is also automatically deployed to github pages: <https://outwatch.github.io/outwatch-template>

 Template license
 ----------------